Average Rental Yield in Birmingham in 2025

 Property Type | Avg.
 Price | Avg.
 Rent (pcm) | Avg.
 Yield |

-Our research from 2022 suggested that studio apartments in the UK delivered the best yields in the market – as 2024 approaches, this still seems to be the case, with studio lets achieving yields of 7.1% on average according to our data from PropertyData.
-Better yet, they have a low initial average purchasing cost of just £134,000, making this type of investment far more affordable than other forms.
-So, if you are looking to start your investment portfolio in Birmingham, purchasing a studio is a fantastic place to begin.
+This suggests that apartments in Birmingham deliver the best yields in the market, achieving yields of 6.27% when using data from the ONS.
+This far exceeds the average rental yield across all Birmingham properties of 5.15%, as does the average yield of terraced homes in Birmingham which achieve an average yield of 5.53%.
+Better yet, flats and apartments have a low initial average purchasing cost of just £164,000, making this type of investment far more affordable than other forms.
+So, if you are looking to start your investment portfolio in Birmingham, purchasing an apartment in one of the city’s most lucrative districts, such as the city centre, Digbeth or the Jewellery Quarter, is a fantastic place to begin.

-On the other hand, four bedroom properties offer the lowest returns out of all the property types with an average yield of 4.23%.
-This may be because four bedroom properties largely appeal to families, who may be better positioned to purchase properties outright rather than rent from a private landlord.
+On the other hand, detached properties offer the lowest returns out of all the property types with an average yield of 3.68%.
+This may be because these properties largely appeal to families, who may be better positioned to purchase properties outright rather than rent from a private landlord.

 Just remember, the figures above represent gross yields and don’t factor in running costs.
 Within your own investment, you may need to consider potential management costs, multiple properties and the size of the property.
 For more information, be sure to contact an investment professional or member of the Joseph Mews team.